Protect from light until use.

 Solutions should ideally be prepared in the hospital pharmacy in a laminar flow hood.
 The key factor in their preparation is careful aseptic technique to avoid inadvertent touch contamination during mixing of solutions and subsequent admixtures.

 Parenteral nutrition solutions should be used promptly after mixing.
 Any storage should be under refrigeration for as brief a time as possible.
-Administration time for a single bottle and set should never exceed 24 hours.
+Administration time for a TPN solution should not exceed 24 hours.

 Consult the medical literature for a discussion of the management of sepsis during central venous nutrition.
 In brief, typical management includes replacing the solution being administered with a fresh container and set, and the remaining contents are cultured for bacterial or fungal contamination.
 If sepsis persists and another source of infection is not identified, the catheter is removed, the proximal tip cultured, and a new catheter reinserted when the fever has subsided.
 Non-specific, prophylactic antibiotic treatment is not recommended.
 Clinical experience indicates that the catheter is likely to be the prime source of infection as opposed to aseptically prepared and properly stored solutions.

-TrophAmine (amino acids) provides a mixture of essential and nonessential amino acids as well as taurine and a soluble form of tyrosine, N-Acetyl-L-Tyrosine (NAT).
+TrophAmine® provides a mixture of essential and nonessential amino acids as well as taurine and a soluble form of tyrosine, N-Acetyl-L-Tyrosine (NAT).
 This amino acid composition has been specifically formulated to provide a well tolerated nitrogen source for nutritional support and therapy for infants and young pediatric patients.
-When administered in conjunction with cysteine hydrochloride, TrophAmine results in the normalization of the plasma amino acid concentrations to a profile consistent with that of a breast-fed infant.
+When administered in conjunction with cysteine hydrochloride, TrophAmine® results in the normalization of the plasma amino acid concentrations to a profile consistent with that of a breast-fed infant.

-The rationale for TrophAmine® (Amino Acid Injections) is based on the observation of inadequate levels of essential amino acids in the plasma of infants receiving total parenteral nutrition (TPN) using conventional amino acid solutions.
-The TrophAmine (amino acids) formula was developed through the application of specific pharmacokinetic multiple regression analysis relating amino acid intake to the resulting plasma amino acid concentrations.
+The rationale for TrophAmine® (Amino Acid Injection) is based on the observation of inadequate levels of essential amino acids in the plasma of infants receiving total parenteral nutrition (TPN) using conventional amino acid solutions.
+The TrophAmine® formula was developed through the application of specific pharmacokinetic multiple regression analysis relating amino acid intake to the resulting plasma amino acid concentrations.

-Clinical studies in infants and young pediatric patients who required TPN therapy showed that infusion of TrophAmine (amino acids) with a cysteine hydrochloride admixture resulted in a normalization of the plasma amino acid concentrations.
+Clinical studies in infants and young pediatric patients who required TPN therapy showed that infusion of TrophAmine® with a cysteine hydrochloride admixture resulted in a normalization of the plasma amino acid concentrations.
 In addition, weight gains, nitrogen balance, and serum protein concentrations were consistent with an improving nutritional status.

-When infused with hypertonic dextrose as a calorie source, supplemented with cysteine hydrochloride, electrolytes, vitamins, and minerals, TrophAmine (amino acids) provides total parenteral nutrition in infants and young pediatric patients, with the exception of essential fatty acids.
+When infused with hypertonic dextrose as a calorie source, supplemented with cysteine hydrochloride, electrolytes, vitamins, and minerals, TrophAmine® provides total parenteral nutrition in infants and young pediatric patients, with the exception of essential fatty acids.

-The amounts of sodium and chloride present in TrophAmine (amino acids) are not of clinical significance.
+The amounts of sodium and chloride present in TrophAmine® are not of clinical significance.

 The addition of cysteine hydrochloride will contribute to the chloride load.